openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Note: This specification assumes that a Verifiable Credential is always presented with a cryptographic proof of possession which can be a Verifiable Presentation.
 This cryptographic proof of possession is bound to audience and transaction as described in this section.

-Here is a non-normative example of the payload of a Verifiable Presentation with a format identifier `jwt_vp_json`:
+Here is a non-normative example of the payload of a Verifiable Presentation with a format identifier `jwt_vp_json` defined in (#jwt_vc):

 ```json
 {